Unified Algorithms for RL with Decision-Estimation Coefficients: PAC, Reward-Free, Preference-Based Learning, and Beyond: Connections to optimistic algorithms

+\paragraph{Bounding the PSC for concrete model classes} The following proposition (proof in \cref{proof-psc-belrep}) shows that PSC can be bounded in terms of the complexity of any \belrep~of $\cM$. \begin{proposition} Suppose that $\cM$ admits a \belrep~$\cG$ with exploration policy $M\mapsto \piest_M$.
+Then for any $\oM\in\cM$, it holds that

+\end{proposition} In particular, all the upper bounds on PACDEC presented in \cref{tab:examples} are also upper bounds on PSC, providing corresponding sample complexity bounds for \mops.

-\paragraph{Relationship between DEC and PSC} The definition of the PSC resembles that of the DEC.
-We show that the DEC can indeed be upper bounded by the PSC modulo a (lower-order) additive constant; in other words, low PSC implies a low DEC.
-The proof can be found in~\cref{appendix:proof-dec-to-psc}. \begin{proposition}[Bounding DEC by PSC] Suppose $\Pi$ is finite, then we have for any $\gamma>0$ that
+\paragraph{Relationship between PACDEC and PSC} The definition of the PSC (\cref{definition:psc}) looks very similar to that of the PACDEC (\cref{def:edec}).
+The difference is two-fold: (1) The policy distribution in the definition of PSC directly corresponds to the distribution of models, whereas in the definition of PACDEC, we take infimum over all possible $(\pexp,\pout)$; (2) PSC involves the value difference term $f^{M}(\pi_M)-f^{\oM}(\pi_M)$, whereas PACDEC involves value difference term $\E_{\pi \sim \pout}[f^{M}(\pi_M)-f^{M}(\pi)]$.
+In the proposition below, we show that the PACDEC can be upper-bounded by the PSC, modulo a (typically lower-order) additive term; in other words, a small PSC implies a small PACDEC. \begin{proposition}[Bounding PACDEC by PSC] Suppose $\Pi$ is finite.
+Then we have for any $\gamma>0$ that

 \end{proposition}